ItsYash1421/StayFindz/App-Frontend/README.md

 ## Backend Connection

-- Update `constants/api.js` with your backend URL.
+- Update `constants/api.js` with your backend URL
 - All API calls use Axios.
 - Backend for app + web